datletrung/raspberry-pi-gps/README.md

 p = '<COM# or /usb/tty#>'
 ```

-You can test code with Here Map API in heremap folder, just simply replace your app_id and app_code and runthe code.
+You can test code with Here Map API in heremap folder, just simply replace your app_id and app_code and run the code.

 ```
 url = ..."app_id=<appid>&app_code=<appcode>"...